burgess01/PerformanceMetrics/writing/reflection.md

 ## Performance Evaluation

 ### Characterize the computer hardware and software that you used to conduct all of the performance benchmarks

-TODO: provide as many details as is possible, including information about the number of CPUs, number of CPU cores, the amount of physical memory and, if possible, details about, for instance, the CPU scheduler and the memory allocator.

 The computer hardware and software that I used to conduct all of my performance benchmarks: